Plastic is a substance the earth cannot digest.

 - Prohibiting plastic waste from being exported to developing countries.
 And more proven policy solutions!

 The choices you make are powerful.
 Perfection is not required to change the world.
-Even little things can make a difference.
 When many people take small actions, it can create one enormous positive impact.
 Join us, and together we will find alternatives to plastic and strive for a healthier planet.

 Here are some easy zero waste swaps to try.